How To Grip And Throw Different Baseball Pitches

 The straight curveball (sometimes known as the “overhand curveball”) is one of the most frequently used breaking ball grips in baseball.

-Because many of the same concepts that apply to both grips apply to a straight curve, mastery of my beginners curveball is required for a straight curve.
+Because many of the same principles that apply to both grips apply to a straight curve, mastery of my beginners curveball is required for a straight curve.

 The beginners curveball, on the other hand, is a fantastic place to start.

-Due to the fact that, other from the finger location of your index finger, there is little difference between a straight curveball and a beginners curveball, it is important to understand how to throw both.
+Due to the fact that, aside from the finger placement of your index finger, there is little difference between a straight curveball and a beginners curveball, it is important to understand how to throw both.